Keep cool in summer without blowing your energy bill

 For more tips and ideas on ensuring your home is at its most efficient, explore AGL's guide to home energy efficiency.Learn more

-Article feature image supplied by Lighthouse, photographer Ben Wrigley.
+Article’s feature image supplied by Light House Architecture and Science, photographer Ben Wrigley.